Jefferson County International Airport: Facilities and aircraft

-Jefferson County International Airport covers an area of 320 acre at an elevation of 108 feet (33 m) above mean sea level.
+Jefferson County International Airport covers an area of 320 acre at an elevation of 110 feet (34 m) above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 3,000 by 75 feet (914 x 23 m).

-For the 12-month period ending April 30, 2009, the airport had 58,000 aircraft operations, an average of 158 per day: 97% general aviation and 3% air taxi.
-At that time there were 107 aircraft based at this airport: 94% single-engine, 5% multi-engine and 1% ultralight.
+For the 12-month period ending December 31, 2019, the airport had 58,100 aircraft operations, an average of 159 per day: 97% general aviation, 3% air taxi, and <1% military.
+At that time there were 53 aircraft based at this airport: 49 single-engine, 2 multi-engine and 2 glider.

 Emergency services to the airport are provided by East Jefferson Fire and Rescue’s Station 1-3, located adjacent of the airport.

 There is no tower at the airfield, and the runway is not regularly lit at night.

 The Port Townsend Aero Museum is located on the grounds of the airport, with several aircraft and artifacts on display.
 The museum is open to the public.